ErikSugawara/twitch-gift-clicker/README.md

 https://addons.mozilla.org/en-US/firefox/addon/twitch-gift-clicker/

 ## Project Status
-Due to script is so simple, i don't plans to upgrade or add more functions to that.
+Due to script is so simple, i don't have plans to upgrade or add more functions to that.